hspaans/python-6502-emulator/README.md

 | Addressing Mode | Opcode | Bytes | Cycles |
 | --------------- | :----: | :---: | :----: |
 | Implied         |  0xD8  |   1   |   2    |

+> The state of the decimal flag is uncertain when the CPU is powered up and it
+> is not reset when an interrupt is generated.
+In both cases you should include
+> an explicit CLD to ensure that the flag is cleared before performing addition
+> or subtraction.

 See also [SED](#sed---set-decimal-mode).